-To date, at least five large epidemiological studies have demonstrated that frequent consumption of nuts decreases the risk of coronary artery disease.
+Walnuts and heart health go hand-in-hand.
+At least five large epidemiological studies have demonstrated that frequent consumption of nuts decreases the risk of coronary artery disease.
 One study found an inverse association between nut consumption and sudden cardiac death or heart attack.
-Overall, people who eat nuts five or more times a week had a 15 to 51 percent reduction in coronary heart disease.
+Overall, people who ate nuts five or more times a week had a 15 to 51 percent reduction in coronary heart disease.
 And amazingly, even people who ate nuts just once a month had some reduction.
-Especially true is that walnuts and heart health go hand-in-hand.

-Walnuts are also rich in arginine, which is an essential amino acid.
-Arginine helps to keep the inside of the blood vessels smooth while it also promotes the flexibility of the vessels, thus increasing blood flow, reducing blood pressure, and thereby alleviating hypertension.
-Walnuts’ omega-3 content is the highest of all nuts as well.
+Arginine is an essential amino acid that helps keep the inside of the blood vessels smooth and promotes the flexibility of the vessels, thus increasing blood flow, reducing blood pressure, and alleviating hypertension.